oppsec/WSOB/README.md

 <br><br>

 ## 🙏 Credits
-- Credits to hakivvi for the original exploit
+- Credits to hakivvi for the original webshell code

 <br><br>